vlayer-xyz/vlayer/book/src/contributing/extension.md

 ## Prerequisites

-To start working with vlayer browser extension, you need to install following software:
+To start working with the vlayer browser extension, you need to install the following software:

 - [Bun](https://bun.sh/)
 - [Foundry](https://book.getfoundry.sh/getting-started/installation)